snarayanank2/fyle-sdk-py/README.md

 )
 ```

 * Introducing APIs version 3 from version 1.0.0 onwards.
 These are faster and more performant APIs but are still under development.
-To access them from the sdk do -
+This is how you can access them -
 ```python
 # Transactions
 expenses = connection.v3.expenses.get()